 In most parts of the world, December is rather chilly.
 Whether it’s snowing where you are, or the sun is bright, step out of your comfort zone and spend some time outdoors.
-You could go ice-skating, caroling, sledding or just go for a walk, but make sure you catch some winter sunshine at its best.
+You could go ice-skating, carolling, sledging or just go for a walk, but make sure you catch some winter sunshine at its best.

 There’s something very comforting about walking into a warm home that smells of cinnamon, butter, and sugar!
 Do some festive baking to help you slip into the holiday spirit – we’re talking gingerbread men, rum and raisin cakes, mince pies and the works!
 We’ve all failed at a batch (or two) of Christmas cookies, but we assure you, the perfect recipe is out there and we think this one might just be it!

 As you celebrate good fortune and get ready to welcome a new year filled with hope, be a friend to someone in need.
-The best present you can give is that of your time, so volunteer and be an active part of the community.
-Visit an old-age home, orphanage, or a soup kitchen and be the reason for someone’s happiness this holiday season.
+The best present you can give is your time, so volunteer and be an active part of the community.
+Visit a nursing home, orphanage, or a soup kitchen and be the reason for someone’s happiness this holiday season.

 This one may not be for everyone, but we’ve all got that special child in our lives whose wishes we want to see come true.
 Here is how you can actually send a letter to Santa – trust us, this is a direct ticket to being the coolest aunt or uncle around!
 Also, don’t forget to handwrite some holiday cards to your loved ones and post them along with the letter to Santa!

 Hosting a gift exchange is a great way to engage all your invitees and ensure that everyone goes home with a present.
-While Secret Santa is a one way to amuse a crowd, our vote goes to hosting a white elephant gift exchange.
-It is a fun game that is sure to be a crowd pleaser.
+While Secret Santa is one way to amuse a crowd, our vote goes to hosting a white elephant gift exchange.
+It is a fun game that is sure to be a crowd-pleaser.

-There are several movies that are centered around the holidays- remember the Home Alone series or the vintage classic – White Christmas?
-Snuggle up with a blanket and a warm winter beverage to watch one of your favorite movies this year.
+There are several movies that are centred around the holidays- remember the Home Alone series or the vintage classic – White Christmas?
+Snuggle up with a blanket and a warm winter beverage to watch one of your favourite movies this year.
 Netflix and Amazon Prime have some great picks to choose from!